gc-na/cshellwiki.github.io/wiki/lvm_english.md

-# [Linux] Bash lvm usage: Manage Logical Volumes
+# [Linux] C Shell (csh) lvm uso equivalente: Manage logical volumes

 ## Overview
-The `lvm` command is used to manage Logical Volume Management (LVM) in Linux.
-It allows users to create, resize, and manage disk partitions in a flexible manner, making it easier to allocate storage space as needed.
+The `lvm` command in C Shell is used to manage Logical Volume Management (LVM) on Linux systems.
+It allows users to create, modify, and delete logical volumes, which are virtual partitions that can be resized and managed more flexibly than traditional disk partitions.

 ## Usage
 The basic syntax of the `lvm` command is as follows: